mathspp/mathspp/pages/02.blog/04.pydonts/chaining-comparison-operators/item.en.md

 !!! `a < b < c < d < e` checks if you have a strictly increasing sequence.

-# Pit-falls
+# Pitfalls

-Even though this feature looks very sensible, there are a couple of pit-falls you have to look out for.
+Even though this feature looks very sensible, there are a couple of pitfalls you have to look out for.